jesyspa/snakt-design/Uniqueness/methods.md

 Within a method, the following elements are annotated as follows:

-- The arguments have to be either `unique` or `shared`, in addiction they can also be `borrowed`.
+- The arguments have to be either `unique` or `shared`, in addition they can also be `borrowed`.
-- The receiver has to be either `unique` or `shared`, in addiction it can also be `borrowed`.
+- The receiver has to be either `unique` or `shared`, in addition it can also be `borrowed`.
 - The return value has to be either `unique` or `shared`.

 ## Return

-- A method returning a `unique` reference in Kotlin, will ensure access to the `read` and the `write` predicate of the returned reference in Viper
+- All the methods have to ensure access to the immutable predicate of the returned reference.
-- A method returning a `shared` reference in Kotlin, will only ensure access to the `read` predicate of the returned reference in Viper
+- In addition, a method returning a `unique` reference in Kotlin will also ensure access to the mutable predicate of the returned reference.

 **Kotlin**